jwalton/node-promise-breaker/README.md

 No matter which approach you take, users of your library can now call `myFunc(done)`, or they can call `myFunc().then(...)`.

+## Notes for using with Babel/ES6 Default Parameters

+In ES6, if a function has default parameters:

+    function test(a, b, c=7) {return Promise.resolve();}

+The resulting function will have length 2 instead of 3.
+This causes problems for promise-breaker:

+    const fn = pb.break(test);
+    fn(a, b, c).then(() => console.log('done!')); // Boom!

+The problem here is, promise-breaker sees that three arguments are being passed, and the underlying function has length 2, so promise-breaker assumes the extra argument is a callback and tries to run it.
+This is unfortunately not a trivial problem to solve.
+There will be a fix for this in a future release, but for now the simple solution is to not use default parameters.

 ## API

 ### pb.make(fn)